Implicit Counterfactual Data Augmentation for Robust Learning: Learning with ICDA

-If metadata are available, the extent a sample is affected by spurious correlation can be better determined by training a strength generation network, with its input involving ten training characteristics of samples $\boldsymbol{\zeta}_{i}$, including loss, margin, uncertainty, etc., denoted by ${\zeta}_{{i},1}, \cdots, {\zeta}_{{i},10}$.
-Details for the extracted training characteristics are presented in Appendix~C. In this study, the network is a two-layer MLP and its output is the augmentation strength $\alpha_{i}$.
+If metadata are available, the extent a sample is affected by spurious correlation can be better determined by training a strength generation network. \zxl{The manner based on meta-learning is called Meta-ICDA.} The input of the strength generation network involves ten training characteristics of samples $\boldsymbol{\zeta}_{i}$, including loss, margin, uncertainty, etc., denoted by ${\zeta}_{{i},1}, \cdots, {\zeta}_{{i},10}$.
+Details for the extracted training characteristics are presented in Appendix~C. In this study, the network is a two-layer MLP, and its output is the augmentation strength $\alpha_{i}$.
 Thus, we have $\alpha_{i} = \text{MLP}(\boldsymbol{\zeta}_{i})$.
-Considering that the geodesic distance between the sample and other classes can well measure their correlation~\cite{r35}, $\alpha_{i,c}$ is still calculated by $\max(\cos\theta_{i,c},0)$.
-Like MetaSAug, the estimated covariance matrices and the feature means are optimized on metadata because biased training data (e.g., imbalanced and noisy data) may not estimate the statistical information well.
-Fig.~\ref{fig5frame} illustrates the framework of Meta-ICDA, which includes three main parts: the classifier network, the strength generation network, and the characteristics extraction module.
-We utilize an online meta-learning-based learning strategy inspired by MAML~\cite{r84} to alternatively update the parameters of the classifier and the strength generation network.
+Considering that the geodesic distance between the sample and other classes can well measure their correlation, $\alpha_{i,c}$ is still calculated by $\max(\cos\theta_{i,c},0)$.
+The estimated covariance matrices and the feature means are optimized on metadata because biased training data (e.g., imbalanced and noisy data) may not estimate the statistical information well.
+Fig.~\ref{fig4}(b) illustrates the framework of Meta-ICDA, which includes three main parts: the classifier network, the strength generation network, and the characteristics extraction module.
+We utilize an online meta-learning-based learning strategy to alternatively update the parameters of the classifier and the strength generation network.
+The optimization process is detailed below.